fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Sequencer* - Module now depends on [Token Ease](https://github.com/fantasycalendar/FoundryVTT-TokenEase)
 - *Sequencer* - Added the Sequencer Database to help content creators!
 Read more on the [database documentation](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki/Database) how to use it!
 - *Effects & Sounds* - Added support for database entries to the `.file()` method - more info can be found in the [docs](https://github.com/fantasycalendar/FoundryVTT-Sequencer/wiki/Effects#file)
-- *Animations & Effects* - Added the following functions:
+- *Animations, Effects & Sounds* - Added the following functions:
   - `.audioVolume()`
   - `.fadeInAudio()`
   - `.fadeOutAudio()`